History of Iran: Umayyad era and Muslim incursions into the Caspian coast

-However, all of Iran was still not under Arab control, and the region of Daylam was under the control of the Daylamites, while Tabaristan was under Dabuyid and Paduspanid control, and the Mount Damavand region under Masmughans of Damavand.
+However, all of Iran was still not under Arab control; the region of Daylam was under the control of the Daylamites, while Tabaristan was under Dabuyid and Paduspanid control, and the Mount Damavand region was under Masmughans of Damavand.
 The Arabs had invaded these regions several times but achieved no decisive result because of the inaccessible terrain of the regions.
 The most prominent ruler of the Dabuyids, known as Farrukhan the Great (r.
-712–728), managed to hold his domains during his long struggle against the Arab general Yazid ibn al-Muhallab, who was defeated by a combined Dailamite-Dabuyid army, and was forced to retreat from Tabaristan.
+712–728), managed to hold his domains during his long struggle against the Arab general Yazid ibn al-Muhallab, who was defeated by a combined Dailamite-Dabuyid army and was forced to retreat from Tabaristan.

 With the death of the Umayyad Caliph Hisham ibn Abd al-Malik in 743, the Islamic world was launched into civil war.
 Abu Muslim was sent to Khorasan by the Abbasid Caliphate initially as a propagandist and then to revolt on their behalf.
-He took Merv defeating the Umayyad governor there Nasr ibn Sayyar.
+He took Merv defeating the Umayyad governor Nasr ibn Sayyar.
 He became the de facto Abbasid governor of Khurasan.
 During the same period, the Dabuyid ruler Khurshid declared independence from the Umayyads but was shortly forced to recognize Abbasid authority.
 In 750, Abu Muslim became the leader of the Abbasid army and defeated the Umayyads at the Battle of the Zab.
-Abu Muslim stormed Damascus, the capital of the Umayyad caliphate, later that year.
+Abu Muslim stormed Damascus later that year.